Complete Guide to Bill of Lading (BOL): Types, Templates & Best Practices 2024

 6. Special instructions

 It mentions any specific instructions regarding the handling of the consignment.
 If the shipment contains hazardous material, it needs to be said.
-As per the department of transportation hazardous material designation, special rules apply while shipping such products.
+As per the Department of Transportation hazardous material designation, special rules apply while shipping such products.

 7. Amount payable